ccinkosky/CinkoMVC/README.md

 # CinkoMVC
 ## Author: Corey Cinkosky &bull; Version 1.0 &bull; 249KB &bull; [Demo](https://mvc.redzoneassault.com/)
 A light weight PHP MVC framework with React via CDN setup on the front end.
-Created with simplicity in mind, it's a easy tool to get associated with MVC frameworks and/or React while still being able to work with a good old LAMP stack.
+Created with simplicity in mind, it's an easy tool to get associated with MVC frameworks and/or React while still being able to work with a good old LAMP stack.
 The front end is currently setup as a single page React app while the back end acts as an API that serves up JSON for the front end to consume.

 ## Setup
 The app should work right out of the box.
 Just load it up on your server and point your domain to the **public** folder.
 Make sure that **public/index.php** has access to the parent directory.
 If you run into trouble with access to the parent directory in a LAMP environment, you can modify your apache 2 configuration file and set it so that the base directory is the parent directory while the document root is pointed to the **public** folder.
 In the example below a **public_html** folder (the parent folder) is the base directory the applciation sits in, while the **public** folder is the document root.